haxzie/haxzie.com/content/blogs/chicken-and-egg-problem/index.md

 > "The dependency of value proposition of two separate entities on penetration into each other"

 In Digital products this is a pretty common problem.
 Here are a few examples to get a better understanding of this
-- If you don't have good product reviews, users won't buy online and if user's don't buy your products, you won't have reviews.
+- If you don't have good product reviews, users won't buy online and if users don't buy your products, you won't have reviews.
-- If you don't have apps for your platform, user's won't use it.
+- If you don't have apps for your platform, users won't use it.
 If only users are present in your platform, developers will build apps.
 - If you don't have good posts on your social media platform, users won't use your platform. if you don't have users, there won't be any good posts/contents.

 ## How to solve this?
 If we look around, there are few well-known methods to solve "Chicken and Egg" strategical problem.
-We'll talk about some of of the strategies here, which can be easily understood.
+We'll talk about some of these strategies here, which can be easily understood.

 ###  1. Bribing the chicken
 Yes, you heard it right! bribing some of those chickens is one way to quickly get some eggs!